stepnivlk/pushest/README.md

   # handle_event/2 is user-defined callback which is triggered whenever an event
   # occurs on the channel.
+  def handle_event({:ok, "public-init-channel", "some-event"}, frame) do
+    # do something with public-init-channel frame
+  end

   def handle_event({:ok, "public-channel", "some-event"}, frame) do
-    # do something with public frame
+    # do something with public-channel frame
   end

   def handle_event({:ok, "private-channel", "some-other-event"}, frame) do
-    # do something with private frame
+    # do something with private-channel frame
   end

   # We can also catch errors.